rudraimmunefi/0xrudra.github.io/TeTCTF2023/TetCTFToken.md

 The following code was responsible for handling password reset and the step where I was stuck to figure out how will I be able to steal the secret token as we do not have control over the URL parameter.

 I reached out to my friend and @fredd from THC helped me with the hint of Host header injection, and it worked.
-Reading the source again there was `_external` set to true.
+Reading the source again there was parameter `_external` set to true.

 Reading the docs it was known why it worked.